 5. Tour the Vaults

-6. Grab an Ice cream
+6. Grab an Ice cream – What to see in Edinburgh

 When in Edinburgh, a visit to Mary’s Milk Bar is almost a must!
 Famous for more unusual flavours, it has become quite an Edinburgh institution!
-The queue’s are often quite long though so prepare yourself.
-This cute little 1950’s-esque store is the perfect treat when wandering around the city.
+The queues are often quite long, though, so prepare yourself.
+This cute little 1950s-esque store is the perfect treat when wandering around the city.

 19 Grassmarket, Edinburgh EH1 2HS | Map

-7. Meander around Prince’s Street Gardens
+7. Meander around Prince’s Street Gardens – What to see in Edinburgh

 Prince’s Garden, Edinburgh | Map